matthiasn/talk-transcripts/Hickey_Rich/EffectivePrograms-mostly-text.md

 they are not properly named.
 When you want to reuse the type with parameters, you get to give them names

-[audio cut off]
+[audio cut off, only for a few seconds]

-(?) again.
+again.
 Just like in pattern matching.
 That is terrible.
 That is a terrible idea.
 And it does not scale.

 So anywhere positionality is the only thing you have got, you are eventually going to run out of steam.
 You are going to run out of the